 Nonsubstitutability is a critical resource attribute for sustaining a competitive advantage.
 Otherwise, a rival may find a different resource that can nullify an advantage without actually imitating the focal firm’s resource or capability.
 An example might be Apple’s iPhone patent for the “screen bounce” when the user scrolls to the bottom of a page or list.
 Early Android phones had the same feature but, more recent phones, work around this patent by displaying a blue tinge at the edge of the screen (see picture) when one has scrolled to the end.
 In this way, many patents do not confer an advantage as rivals find ways to work around them and customers don’t perceive a significant difference in the product.
 In class, one might give this example coupled with the video below which depicts a battle between Fezzik and Westley in the Princess Bride — agility and size can be discussed as substitutes in determining competitive advantage (of course, Westley wins though he at first seems to be at a disadvantage).

-Here is another great whiteboard video from Shad Morris.
-This one focuses on how to evaluate the overall health of a country’s economy.
+Here are a couple of great videos from Shad Morris on international strategy.
+The first focuses on how to evaluate the overall health of a country’s economy.
 This is important in assessing the business environment for strategic investment.
 Is a given market attractive?
 This might also lead into a nice discussion of comparative advantage of nations.
 If so, this might be another application of the Global Game exercise.
+The second video offers the distinction between multi-domestic, mega-national, and trans-national.

 PEST analysis can be helpful to identify trends or factors outside of a firm’s focal industry that will ultimately affect the industry.
 It stands for Political, Economic, Socio-cultural, and Technological factors.
 PESTEL is a similar framework that adds Environmental and Legal trends to the mix.
 The PEST framework is simple but it has the advantage of focusing trend analysis efforts so you can cover ground in a more systematic fashion (than, for example, SWOT analysis which is quite unsystematic).
 Shad Morris’ video below offers a great introduction to the analytic framework.